request an appointment online.

 Open surgery: Incisions are made in the skin or the membranes of the nose, mouth or throat to expose the bone of the skull base.
 The incision often can be hidden in the hair, skin creases, nose or mouth.

 The affected bone is removed to expose the tumor and to identify the important nerves and blood vessels.
 After the tumor is removed, the membrane that protects the brain and the surrounding soft tissues is closed to seal off the skull base.
 Occasionally, when large skull base tumors are treated, plastic surgeons rebuild the soft tissues and bone to optimize function and appearance.
-When muscles and nerves are affected, highly specialized plastic surgeons may provide facial reanimation and complex craniofacial construction.
+When muscles and nerves are affected, highly specialized plastic surgeons may provide facial reanimation and complex craniofacial reconstruction.

 - Lessen damage to healthy tissue